fractastical/ar/app/playlist/README.md

 The above will find the playlists "bar" and "qux" and include them into the current playlist.
 If any of the included playlists do not exist, a warning will be displayed.

+It is also possible to *selectively* include only parts of another playlist by using the `w/playlist` form:

+    (playlist
+      (w/playlist "foo"
+        "qux"
+        "corge")

+      (w/playlist "bar"
+        "nou"
+        "yes"))

+The above will include the files "qux" and "corge" from the "foo" playlist, in addition to the "nou" and "yes" files from the "bar" playlist.
+Just like normal file matching, you can use sub-strings when adding files from a playlist.

+One caveat when including files from another playlist: the program will always correctly include files regardless of what order the templates are loaded in.
+But the program can't handle infinite loops:

+    (title "foo")
+    (include "bar")

+    (title "bar")
+    (include "foo")

+The above two playlists will cause the program to never terminate.

 Limiting the scope of a pattern